GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 ## Appendix U — RT Transfers & Systemic Contributions
 *(Automated, Rule-Driven RT Flows for Individuals and Enterprises)*

-You'll see "taxes" mentioned in this section
+You'll see "taxes" mentioned in this section...
+That doesn't sound very Robonomics, does it?

 ---